MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/how-to-connect-health-agent-install.md

 :::image type="content" source="media/how-to-connect-health-agent-install/aadconnect-health-adds-agent-install2.png" alt-text="Screenshot showing the window that finishes the installation of the Microsoft Entra Connect Health agent for AD Domain Services.":::

 A Command Prompt window opens.
-PowerShell runs `Register-AzureADConnectHealthADDSAgent`.
+PowerShell runs `Register-MicrosoftEntraConnectHealthAgent`.
 When you're prompted, sign in to Azure.

 :::image type="content" source="media/how-to-connect-health-agent-install/aadconnect-health-adds-agent-install3.png" alt-text="Screenshot showing the sign-in window for the Microsoft Entra Connect Health agent for AD Domain Services.":::